ms/buildtogether.tech/thinking/index.md

 with good ones, the instructor has to build a mental model of all the ways in which the learner's mental model might be wrong.
-Doing this helps them write a better lesson, in the same way that if you think about how your program might fail, you'll write code that prevents or handles those potential failures.
+Doing this helps them write a better lesson, in the same way that if you think about how your program might fail you'll write code that prevents or handles those potential failures.

 Another benefit is that formative assessments tell the learners what they do and don't actually understand.
 It's common for someone to come out of a lesson